Deriving the von Neumann equation from the Majorana-Bloch equation for arbitrary spin in any state: Introduction

 \section{Introduction}

-Since our original publication on the derivation from the classical Bloch equation to the quantum von Neumann equation to the Schrödinger--Pauli equation for spin-\(\tfrac{1}{2}\) \cite{Wang2022}, we added Appendix B to detail the derivation of the Bloch or Majorana--Bloch equation \cite{Wang2024}.
-Because Majorana \cite{Majorana1932, Majorana2006} introduced the formulation in 1932, now known as the Bloch equation, prior to Bloch’s 1946 publication \cite{Bloch1946nuclear}, we suggest renaming it the Majorana--Bloch equation \cite{Wang2024}.
+Since our original publication on the derivation from the classical Bloch equation to the quantum von Neumann equation to the Schrödinger--Pauli equation for spin-\(\tfrac{1}{2}\) \cite{Wang2022}, we added an appendix to detail the derivation of the Bloch or Majorana--Bloch equation \cite{Wang2024}.
+Because Majorana \cite{majorana1932atomi, majorana2020oriented} introduced the formulation in 1932, now known as the Bloch equation, prior to Bloch’s 1946 publication \cite{Bloch1946nuclear}, we suggest renaming it the Majorana--Bloch equation \cite{Wang2024}.
 Building on our previous work~\cite{Wang2022, Wang2024, Wang2022SG, Wang2023SG}, we extend the derivation from the Majorana–Bloch equation to the von Neumann equation for arbitrary spins or angular momenta, with a focus on the pure coherent-state manifold.
 The inverse derivation holds, whether or not expectation values are taken.
+Further, we construct general spin states by symmetrizing tensor products of spin-$\tfrac{1}{2}$ primitives \cite{sakurai2020modern}, following the Majorana construction or the Schur--Weyl duality \cite{majorana1932atomi, majorana2020oriented}.
+In what follows, the term ``spin'' is used to refer to either spin or orbital angular momentum, as appropriate.

+The work here is limited to Hamiltonians linear in spin, uniform in space, and time-dependent.
+The bijection holds on the coherent-state manifold.
+Note that the mapping does not extend to non-linear spin Hamiltonians.